bertotuxedo/n3fjp-map/README.md

    cd n3fjp-map
    ```
 2. Adjust `config/config.yaml` for your station (see [Configuration](#configuration)).
-3. (Optional but recommended) Create a `.env` file in the repo root for secrets such as QRZ credentials:
+3. (Optional but recommended) Create a `.env` file in the repo root for secrets such as QRZ credentials (these are consumed by `docker-compose.yaml`).
+You can start from `.env.example`:
    ```bash
    echo "QRZ_USERNAME=your_callsign" >> .env
    echo "QRZ_PASSWORD=your_password" >> .env